Birmingham City Centre

 The Church community at Carrs Lane meets in the very centre of Birmingham.

 We are a diverse, gathered, open, growing and welcoming Christian community drawn from a wide variety of faith backgrounds.
 We believe in the importance of engaging directly with the wider life of the city in all its glorious and sometimes painful variety.
 We are growing in confidence as we seek to be an ‘incarnational’ Christian presence in the city.
 Much of what we do has a commitment to justice at its heart; this is a church which deliberately seeks to be inclusive; it is also a church in which honest questions and careful thinking are encouraged.

-The Church at Carrs Lane is an Eco Church with Bronze standard, and we are continually seeking to improve our personal and organisational practice.
+The Church at Carrs Lane is an Eco Church with Bronze standard as well as a Fairtrade Church, and we are continually seeking to improve our personal and organisational practice.